ray-project/ray/doc/source/data/training_ingest.rst

 ###################
 While iterating over your dataset for training, you can increase ``prefetch_batches`` in :meth:`iter_batches <ray.data.DataIterator.iter_batches>` or :meth:`iter_torch_batches <ray.data.DataIterator.iter_torch_batches>` to further increase performance.
 While training on the current batch, this launches N background threads to fetch and process the next N batches.

 This can help if training is bottlenecked on cross-node data transfer or on last-mile preprocessing such as converting batches to tensors or executing ``collate_fn``.
 However, the tradeoff is that increasing ``prefetch_batches`` leads to more data that needs to be held in heap memory.
+By default, ``prefetch_batches`` is set to 1.

 For example, the following code prefetches 10 batches at a time for each training worker: